betsybookwyrm/tropofy-anagram/readme.md

 ### Improvement

-Make dictionary loading properly Tropofyable for ease of loading other dictionaries.
-The easiest solution is to convert the dictionary itself to CSV, but that might require changing how the DictionaryWord object pre-processes each word.
-It depends on exactly how the Tropofy CSV loading works.
+Make dictionary loading from file easier, so all text file dictionaries present are available as example data sets

+`DictionaryWord.__init__()`'s handling of ignoring any input for `sorted` isn't nice at all, need to work out how to not have that as a parameter.

 ### Expansion